If you want to know where you're going,

-Fantasy Football started back in 1962, created by a man named Wilfred "Bill" Winkenbach.
-Winkenbach was a limited partner of the Oakland Raiders and a business man who enjoyed game statistics, probability and decision making.
-He was fascinated by how individual player performances could be quantified and compared.
-He was the commissioner of the first ever fantasy football league and they decided to call it "The Greater Oakland Professional Pigskin Prognosticators League" (GOPPPL).
+The year was 1962, and a man named Wilfred "Bill" Winkenbach created the first ever fantasy football league.
+Wilfred was a limited partner to the Oakland Raiders and a business man.
+He enjoyed sports related statistics, probability and decision making.
+He was particularly fascinated by how individual player performances could be quantified and compared.
+He would become the first ever commissioner of a fantasy football league and decided to call it "The Greater Oakland Professional Pigskin Prognosticators League" (GOPPPL).
 Everything was by hand, there was no character limit to create a name that long.
 The internet wasn't invented yet so everything was run by pen, paper and newspaper box scores.

 The GOPPPL was made up of Raiders Executives, Sports Journalists and close friends.
 There was no initial plan to mass produce or monetize it.
 The motivation was bragging rights and friendly rivalry, not profit.
 It was meant to spark conversation, debate and weekly competition among a small group.
 The game of football had become limited to fans only caring about their local team.
 Fantasy Football started to give fans a reason to have a personal stake in games that otherwise wouldn't matter to them.
 He had no idea that this simple game concept would evolve into something culturally massive.
 Not just culturally massive, financially massive.
 Financially the fantasy market has grown to over 12 BILLION in North America alone, and he made nothing from it.